teashawn/robotics_v1_entry/README.md

 - Python>=3.8.10
 - Make

-To solution also relies on [NumPy](https://numpy.org/) and some test data.
+The solution also relies on [NumPy](https://numpy.org/) and some test data.
 To get both run:
 ```bash
 make setup